heathhenley/AOC/2015/README.md

 forward, in python at least.
 I'm going to have more trouble in go _I think_.
 --> UPDATE: go wasn't bad because it has strings.Contains and strings.Count - so
 very similar to python here.
 I expected it to have nothing 🤷‍♂️

+### Day 6: Probably a Fire Hazard
+Hardest part of this one was parsing the input - skipping go for this one, I get it, don't feel like I would gain anything by doing this one in go.
+Might start using go first...